Vietnam Car Brands (manufacturer car companies, logos)

 Mekong

-The company’s logo expresses the idea of an “infinite universe.”
-An expanding black strip with three gray stars gradually increasing creates the illusion of flight, of moving forward.
-On the other hand, it may be a reference to shooting stars that grant any wish.
-The drawing is placed in a white circle and encircled by a light ring with double-sided dark contours.
+The company’s logo expresses the idea of an “infinite universe”.
+Expanding black stripe with three gray stars, gradually increasing, creates the illusion of flight and forward movement.
+On the other hand, it may be a reference to shooting stars that fulfill any wishes.
+The drawing is placed in a white circle and surrounded by a light ring with two-sided dark contours.